kanishka-commits/JavaScript/Basics.md

 to access value, obj.name obj[name]\
   &nbsp; &nbsp; in for...in loop, we take a variable which iterates over keys, thus we need to do `obj[name]` to delete key:value, delete obj.key\

+## Recursion
+Recursion is a technique to iterate over an operation by having a function call itself repeatedly until it arrives at a result.